bhachauk/bhachauk.github.io/posts/data_science/_posts/2020-01-30-Reality-Of-One-Shot-Learning-For-Face-Recognition.md

 <br><br>

 After increasing the epochs size, The model seems well with cross validation test data.
-But when this trained loaded applied in real time test data, It may even get <mark>0 %</mark> accuracy.
+But when this siamese model trained and loaded in real time test, It may even get <mark>0 %</mark> accuracy.

 ```commandline